zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

 ### Prerequisites
 This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier, Paid, or LiveLabs Oracle Cloud account
 - You have completed:
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup